基础句型,学习语序、疑问句、否定句和日常需求表达。

 Comparative sentence (比较句)

-A comparative sentence uses 比 to say A is more than B in some quality, or 没有 to say A is not as much as B.
+Use 比 to say A is more than B in one quality.
+Use 没有 to say A is not as much as B.

 Coordinate compound sentence (并列复句)